Experimental PSP drug shows promise in early trial

 Summary

 This study tested a drug called GV1001 in 78 people with Progressive Supranuclear Palsy (PSP), a rare brain disease that affects movement and thinking.
-Participants received daily injections of either a low dose, a high dose, or a placebo for 6 months.
-The goal was to see if the drug could slow the worsening of symptoms, measured by a PSP rating scale.
+Participants received daily injections of either a low dose, a higher dose, or a placebo for 6 months.
+The goal was to see if the drug could slow down the worsening of symptoms like balance and eye movement.

 Get updates